What Is A Cenote? The Ultimate Guide To Visiting Cenotes

 In the Yucatan Peninsula of Mexico, you will find thousands of cenotes.
-They are absolutely beautiful and one of the best things to do in the Yucatan.
+They are absolutely beautiful and one of the best things to do in this part of Mexico.
+But what is a cenote exactly?

-You may ask what is a cenote?
 What causes a cenote and how are they formed?
 How deep is a cenote and are they all safe?
-What should I bring when visiting cenotes?
+What should I bring when visiting cenotes and avoid?

 I will answer all these questions and more in this Ultimate Guide to Visiting Cenotes!

-A cenote is a natural hole, pool or cave caused by the collapse of limestone that is then filled with groundwater.
+A cenote is a natural hole, pool, or cave caused by the collapse of limestone that is then filled with groundwater.
+That’s why cenotes can come in various shapes and it’s fun visiting different ones.

-Cenotes can come in various shapes which means that visiting everyone is unique.
-The type of cenote you will visit normally depends on the age of the cenote.
+The type of cenote you will visit depends on the age of the cenote because all cenotes start as underground caverns.

 Over time, the roof of the cave starts to collapse creating openings in the roof allowing light to enter.

-After a while, more of the roof collapses until there is a totally open-air cenote such as Cenote Azul near Tulum.
+After a while, more of the roof collapses until there is a totally open-air cenote which gives you the feeling of sitting next to a (very pretty) pond or pool.

-You can enjoy cenotes in Mexico by swimming in an open natural pool, jumping into them from platforms or by exploring their caves by scuba diving or snorkeling.
+You can enjoy cenotes in Mexico by swimming in an open natural pool, jumping into them from platforms, or exploring their caves by scuba diving or snorkeling.

 No matter what you choose, I am sure you will have a lot of fun and feel like Indiana Jones on an expedition.